syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Appearance.md

 ---
 layout: post
 title: Appearance of stencil in WPF Diagram control | Syncfusion
-description: Learn here all about appeaance customazation on stencil in Syncfusion WPF Diagram (SfDiagram) control ports.
+description: Learn here all about appearance customazation on stencil in Syncfusion WPF Diagram (SfDiagram) control ports.
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# Appearance of stencil in WPF Diagram (SfDiagram)
+# Appearance of Stencil in WPF Diagram (SfDiagram)

-Stencil symbol titles, headers, names, tooltips, symbols display modes can be customized.
+Stencil symbol titles, headers, names, tooltips, and symbols display modes can be customized.

 ## Add a title to the Stencil